KalebDesta/6.1040-Fritter-backend/README.md

 - `403` if the user is not logged in
 - `400` If the freet content is empty or a stream of empty spaces
 - `413` If the freet content is more than 140 characters long
+- `405` if the anonymousTo is not a valid entry

 #### `DELETE /api/freets/:freetId?` - Delete an existing freet